ericjonesdev/portfolio-four-project/README.md

   - Validation Results
     - <a href="documentation/W3C CSS Validator results for https __a-coders-journey.herokuapp.com_ (CSS level 3 + SVG)">PDF Results</a>

 - Python Validation was performed using the command: python3 -m flake8.
+No serious errors were reported.
   - Python Validation Results
-    - <a href="">Flake8 Results</a>
+    - <a href="documentation/Flake8 Results.pdf">Flake8 Results</a>

 ## Manual Testing Test Cases and Results